$219M Seattle library levy that would kill overdue fines is heading toward approval

 In an opposition statement, former King County Auditor Lloyd Hara and others said SPL’s operational needs should be addressed with revenue already available and levy dollars should be reserved for capital projects.

-Jonna Ward, CEO of the Seattle Public Library Foundation, said the campaign supporting the levy expected early voters to be the city’s most tax-averse, but “this is just a reflection of how much Seattle cares about its library.”
+Jonna Ward, CEO of the Seattle Public Library Foundation, said the campaign supporting the levy expected early voters to be the city’s most tax-averse, but, “this is just a reflection of how much Seattle cares about its library.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.